Beloit Society for Learning Unlimited

 Description:

-There are two clans within Psychology—behavioral scientists and psychotherapists.
-The clans often disagree with each other about features of the human psyche, the validity of psychological tests and the authenticity of certain mental disorders.
-To understand the controversy, we must consider the 19th century origins of the two clans.
-One has its roots in German laboratories, while the other has its roots in Parisian asylums.
+There are two clans or tribes within the profession of Psychology today—behavioral scientists and psychotherapists.
+The two groups often disagree about basic features of the human psyche, the validity of certain psychological tests, and the authenticity of certain psychological disorders.
+To understand these contemporary controversies, it's helpful to consider the historical origins of the two tribes.
+One group traces its roots to laboratories at German universities in the 19th century.
+The other group traces its roots to Parisian asylums and Viennese consulting rooms during the same time period.
 Professor White will tell us about these colorful histories.

 When: